kodecocodes/swift-algorithm-club/Genetic/README.markdown

 A genetic algorithm (GA) is process inspired by natural selection to find high quality solutions.
 Most commonly used for optimization.
 GAs rely on the bio-inspired processes of natural selection, more specifically the process of selection (fitness), crossover and mutation.
 To understand more, let's walk through these processes in terms of biology:

 ### Selection
 >**Selection**, in biology, the preferential survival and reproduction or preferential elimination of individuals with certain genotypes (genetic compositions), by means of natural or artificial controlling factors.
-[Britannica](britannica)

 In other words, survival of the fittest.
 Organisms that survive in their environment tend to reproduce more.
 With GAs we generate a fitness model that will rank individuals and give them a better chance for reproduction.